Henryiyke0x/Futa-Social/README.md

 # Futa-Social
-A Social media application project.
+OUr entry for the TECH OFF PROJECT (A Social media application project).